 Engaging in practices is about developing true mastery.
 Because so many of our skill development and individual change efforts and initiatives lack true practice, they often achieve fairly low success rates and limited return on investment.
 Developing and engaging in leadership practices is a low-cost, practical method for increasing the success and impact of our coaching, counseling, and leadership development efforts.

-In my next blog we will explore the science behind leadership practices, based on thousands of years of learnings through the world’s spiritual and wisdom traditions, as well as the latest discoveries of neuroscience and mindfulness research.
+In future writings we will explore wisdom-based leadership practices, based on thousands of years of learnings through the world’s spiritual and wisdom traditions.
+And sometimes also the latest discoveries of neuroscience and mindfulness research!